learning3d/assignment5/README.md

 - Visualize segmentation results of at least 5 objects (including 2 bad predictions) with corresponding ground truth, report the prediction accuracy for each object, and provide interpretation in a few sentences.

 ## Q3.
 Robustness Analysis (20 points)
 Conduct 2 experiments to analyze the robustness of your learned model.
+Each experiment is worth 10 points.
+A maximum of 20 points is possible for this question.
 Some possible suggestions are:
 1. You can rotate the input point clouds by certain degrees and report how much the accuracy falls
 2. You can input a different number of points points per object (modify `--num_points` when evaluating models in `eval_cls.py` and `eval_seg.py`)

-Feel free to try other ways of probing the robustness.
-Each experiment is worth 10 points.
+Please also feel free to try other ways of probing the robustness.

 Deliverables: On your website, for each experiment